shivampriya01/Cypress-QA-Automation-Assessment-Project-Submission-New-Relic/README.md

   2. *Donation* further helps and supports the organization's sustainability and mission for initiatives.
   3. *Becoming Volunteer* ensures operational support for ongoing efforts increasing engagement and accomplishments around initiatives like fostering.

-  Considering these crucial and high-impact feature workflows ensures shift-left testing with better results in user retention, engagemnet and ROI aligning the organization's goals while providing high value to users as well.
+  Considering these crucial and high-impact feature workflows ensures shift-left testing with better results in user retention, engagement and ROI aligning the organization's goals while providing high value to users as well.

 ---